Gain TESOL certification and develop your career prospects with our Master's in TESOL.

-One of the few TESOL programmes in the UK which incorporates a placement component.
+One of the few TESOL courses in the UK that incorporates a placement component.

 Designed for both experienced teachers and those with little or no teaching experience.

 Blends the theory of language and linguistics teaching with practical skills development.

 This TESOL course is for those who wish to teach English as a second or foreign language.
 We aim to develop confident and well-informed language teaching practitioners who are capable of designing and teaching comprehensive language programmes.
 You’ll extend your knowledge base by engaging in independent research into your own practice and setting.

 We recognise the value of professional, cultural and life experiences, which you’ll develop and explore during the programme.
 This will enhance your professional knowledge and understanding through reflection, aided by theoretical input and practical application.